Samegypt Tours | Trips | Egypt Holiday | Egypt Excursions Monday 4th November 2019

 The external plan is rectangular in outline and measures 23.50 long, 18.5 wide, 9.50 meters high.
 Three rows of columns determine the nave and two aisles; all but one of these columns is of white marble, the exception being of black basalt.

 The Baptistery is one of the original parts of the church and is adorned with frescoes that date back to the fourth century A.D.
 At the eastern end of the church are three sanctuaries containing alters.
-The central the Principal one is dedicated to Mary, that to the north to ST. George, and the southern one to ST. John the Baptist.
+The central Principal one is dedicated to Mary, that to the north to ST. George, and the southern one to ST. John the Baptist.
 The Alters are screened by three iconostases of thirteenth-century work and are remarkable for their beauty.
 The screens are composed of carved ebony and ivory panels.
-Some of these screens are of very unusual pattern and very beautiful.
+Some of these screens are of very unusual patterns and very beautiful.

 The work of the panels in ebony and ivory, following a geometrical system, shows remarkable taste and mastery of the technique of joinery.
 One is unique, having above and below, narrow panels of carved cedar and ebony alternately, chased with rich scrollwork and interwoven with Kufic inscriptions; the framework also is of cedar, wrought into an unusual star-like device, and the intervals are filled with thin plates of ivory through which the light of the lamps behind falls with a soft rose-colored glow extremely pleasing.